brian978/NetworkAnalyzer-ClientServer/README.md

 The application can run in either server or client mode depending on the given parameters

-## To run as a server you need to launch with argument: -mode server
+#### To run as a server you need to launch with argument:
-The possible arguments for the server mode are:
+* -mode server

+###### Possible arguments:
-*-port   The port you want the server to listen to
+* -port   The port you want the server to listen to

-## To run as a client: -mode client
+#### To run as a client:
+* -mode client

-Possible arguments:
+###### Possible arguments:
-*-command    The client basically relies on this command, so if you don't give a command it will do nothing.
+* -command    The client basically relies on this command, so if you don't give a command it will do nothing.
 Example: -command "ifconfig eth0 down"
-*-port       The port you want the client to connect to *-address    By default this will be "127.0.0.1".
+* -port       The port you want the client to connect to
+* -address    By default this will be "127.0.0.1".
 This is the address of the server part of the application that listens for connections
-*-v          Verbose.
+* -v          Verbose.
 Prints some additional information besides the results of the command.